THE NEW CONGO COLLECTION

 found, especially among the older specimens, which is not graceful and harmonious in outline.
 A

-striking illustration of this statement may be seen in the drinking cups shown in
+striking illustration of this statement may be seen in the drinking cups shown in Fig. 19 and in the

-Fig. 20.
+beautiful pigment boxes Fig. 20.
 The same sense of proportion is found in their metal work.
 Next in

 interest comes ornamentation and this opens a subject which could be treated at almost any length